OpenReqEU/prs-improving-requirements-quality-features/README.md

 (**use**: `sudo docker run --net db_req_bridge -i --name db --ip 172.31.32.3 -p 2222:80  english_spotlight spotlight.sh`)
 (**use**: `sudo docker run --net db_req_bridge -it --name req --ip 172.31.32.2 -p 10602:5008 openreq_t_33`)

-## How to run the Microservice
+## How to use
-The Microservice has one entrypoint at the position `http://217.172.12.199:10602/api_7_33/upoader`
+The platform comes with a set of micrososervices that are internally called by a unique entrypoint (/uploader).
+Therefore, altohugh all microservices have been documented, only the `/uploader` endpoint is responsible of making the whole workflow running.
+Therefore, the Microservice has one entrypoint at the position:
+`http://217.172.12.199:10602/api_7_33/upoader`

 with the following code: